RenderKit/ospray/README.md

-Positions in `vertex.position_radius` format supports per-vertex varying radii with data type `vec4f[]` and instantiate Embree curves internally for the relevant type/basis mapping (See Embree documentation for discussion of curve types and data formatting).
+Positions in `vertex.position_radius` format supports per-vertex varying radii with data type `vec4f[]` and instantiate Embree curves internally for the relevant type/basis mapping.

 If a constant `radius` is used and positions are specified in a `vec3f[]` type of `vertex.position` format, then type/basis defaults to